lgarrison/numba-2pcf/README.md

 A numba implementation isn't likely to beat Corrfunc on speed, but numba can still be fast enough to be useful (especially when the computation parallelizes well).
-The idea is that this code provides a "fast enough" parallel implementation while still being highly readable --- the 2PCF implementation is about 150 lines of code, and the gridding scheme 100 lines.
+The idea is that this code provides a "fast enough" parallel implementation while still being highly readable—the 2PCF implementation is about 150 lines of code, and the gridding scheme 100 lines.